 The Department receives external funding of over $5,000,000 per year from foundations and federal funding agencies, including NIH.

 Excellent Facilities for Teaching and Research

 The Department of Physical Therapy is housed in the Public Health & Health Professions, Nursing, and Pharmacy Building.
 The facility has state-of-the-art classrooms, conference rooms, offices, and collaborative spaces for students.
 In 2014, the Doctor of Physical Therapy Program obtained an additional teaching laboratory.
 The new lab contains state of the art audiovisual equipment to enhance the student learning experience.
-The space also houses the student run Equal Access Clinic.
-All classroom and lab spaces are equip with wireless capabilities for easy access to the internet anywhere.
+The space also houses the student-run Equal Access Clinic.
+All classroom and lab spaces are equipped with wireless capabilities for easy access to the internet anywhere.

 The Department manages fourteen research laboratories on the University of Florida campus.
-In addition, faculty take advantage of the resources and equipment housed in centers that are closely integrated with the program, such as the VA Brain Rehabilitation Research Center of Excellence (VA BRRC), McKnight Brain Institute, Brooks Rehabilitation, the Powell Gene Therapy Center and the Institute on Aging.
+In addition, faculty takes advantage of the resources and equipment housed in centers that are closely integrated with the program, such as the VA Brain Rehabilitation Research Center of Excellence (VA BRRC), McKnight Brain Institute, Brooks Rehabilitation, the Powell Gene Therapy Center and the Institute on Aging.